Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List applications' which identifies the resource and action.
-However, the added phrase 'for candidate/job/phase state and stale pipeline analysis' is vague and does not clearly define the scope or differentiate from sibling list tools.
+The description states the verb 'List' and resource 'applications', providing a basic purpose.
+However, the second clause is vague ('Applications for candidate/job/phase state and stale pipeline analysis') and does not clearly explain what the tool does or how it differs from other list tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.